3D render of a Ranch house designed by Cedreo

 Overview: Sweet Home 3D is an easy-to-use home design platform that’s free to download and integrates with a variety of plugins.

-Sweet Home 3D comes with a drag-and-drop editor you can use to create 2D and 3D floor plans with exact dimensions — including designs with irregular wall shapes.
 It’s important to note that Sweet Home 3D is best used to design simple structures.
-You might use it to plan interior remodeling projects — think knocking out a wall, remodeling a basement, or figuring out where to put new furniture.
+You might use it to plan interior remodeling projects like knocking out a wall, remodeling a basement, or figuring out where to put new furniture.

 It probably doesn’t make sense to use it for more complex projects that require more details, such as architectural symbols and accurate dimensions.
-Nor does it make sense for putting together client presentations — you won’t find photorealistic renders, virtual tools, collaboration features, or anything involving AR.
+Nor does it make sense for putting together client presentations since you won’t find photorealistic renders, virtual tools, collaboration features, or anything involving AR.

 Key Features: